 “It was really tough seeing that,” says Kate who had never witnessed the death of a patient.
 “As a communications person, even though you’re used to writing about these terrible things, you’re not used to seeing them happen right in front of you.
 You try to keep a professional distance when people don’t make it, but when I sat with the sister of one of the women who had died, I could see how traumatised she was.
 The pain she was going through was heart-breaking.
-I was relieved my collegue Sarah, a cultural mediator from Nigeria, was close by to at least offer her some counselling.”
+I was relieved by my collegue Sarah, a cultural mediator from Nigeria, who was close by to at least offer her some counselling.”

 ‘A lot of people you meet on the boat are from Africa’

 The hours after a tragic rescue are always the most difficult, she says: “When someone dies, everyone on the boat knows what’s happened and you can feel the emotions.
 You feel the tension.
 In a normal MSF project, if something like that happens you’re in the hospital, and you get to go home after.
 But with this, you are still sleeping, eating, working with everyone on the boat - 24/7.
 You can’t get away from it.”

 Still, the close proximity to the rescues sometimes brings moments of joy: “One of the nice things that happened is we had a baby born on the boat.
 His mother was Nigerian, his name was Favour, and he was healthy.
 That lifted everyone’s spirits, especially after we’d had the two women die on the previous trip.
 So it was really good to have something that positive happen.”